umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/index.md

+---
+versionFrom: 8.0.0
+---

 # Widgets

 Umbraco Starterkit provides a lot of flexibility in terms of customizing the types of content as well as the content itself.

-This is made possible by a large array of different **widgets**, which acts like building blocks for creating webstes.
+This is made possible by a large array of different **widgets**, which acts like building blocks for creating, structuring and customizing webstes.

-In this article an overview of available widgets are presented along with resources on how to use and work with widgets.
+This article gives an overview of the available widgets, along with resources on how to work with and configure each of them.

 ## What are widgets

-Widgets allows you to have easy access to a lot of different features, by selecting them from a menu.

-This is designed in such a way that there is a widget for all your needs.
+Widgets are the building blocks of Umbraco Starterkit and provide a long list of different features that can be used to create websites for any scenario.
+This is designed in such a way that there is a widget for every need.

 ## [Working with widgets](Working-with-widgets)